kubeflow/examples/pipelines/mnist-pipelines/README.md

 # MNIST Pipelines GCP

+**This example does not currently work properly.
+It will be updated soon.**

 This document describes how to run the [MNIST example](https://github.com/kubeflow/examples/tree/master/mnist) on Kubeflow Pipelines on a Google Cloud Platform and on premise cluster.

 ## Setup